> Academic Catalog

 Graduate students requesting participation in the Consortium Cross Registration program may seek authorization with the following criteria met:

-Graduate students may register for no more than 50% of the credits taken for a semester at a consortium institution.
+Generally, graduate students may register for no more than 50% of the credits taken for a semester at a consortium institution.
+An exception is made for doctoral students, who may register for up to 40% of their career credits at a consortium institution.

 For more information about registration for Consortium courses and requirements, please see the catalog section on the Consortium.